Third Wednesday of every month, 1pm – 3 pm

-moderated by Kelann Curie-Williams
+moderated by Kelann Currie-Williams

-The COHDS Reading Group is a monthly gathering where we come together to discuss a single text (article, book chapter, etc.) and explore how it has shaped our understanding of oral history practice and theory.
+The COHDS Reading Group is a monthly gathering where we come together to discuss a single text (article, book chapter, etc.), and think deeply about how oral history practice & theory is being shaped by new literature in the field.
 This is a great opportunity to engage in thought-provoking conversations, ask questions, and learn from one another.
+All community and student affiliates (and beyond!) are welcomed to join either in person at the COHDS sunroom (LB-1019) or via Zoom, as meetings will always be hybrid.
+The COHDS reading group is held every month, so mark your calendars and come join us for an enriching discussion!

 For attending online, you can follow the zoom link here.

-Reading for Feb 15:
+Reading for Feb 15, 2023:

 Holly Werner-Thomas (2022) “Is Oral History White?
 The Civil Rights Movement in Baltimore, an Oral History Project from 1976, and Best Practices Today”, The Oral History Review, 49:2, 377-398, DOI: 10.1080/00940798.2022.20964743.

-Reading for March 15:
+Reading for March 15, 2023:

 Crystal Mun-hye Baik (2022) “From ‘Best’ to Situated and Relational: Notes Toward a Decolonizing Praxis”, The Oral History Review, 49:1, 3-28, DOI: 10.1080/00940798.2022.2026197

-Reading for Apr 19:
+Reading for Apr 19, 2023:

 Nien Yuan Cheng (2018) “Flesh and Blood Archives”: Embodying the Oral History Transcript, The Oral History Review, 45:1, 127-142, DOI: 10.1093/ohr/ohx071